rgburke/wed/README.md

 outlined below are still in the design phase and somewhat high level.
 Ideally the [Immediate Tasks](#immediate-tasks) should be tackled first, as they will bring the most benefit for end users and can be done relatively quickly.

-#### GUI Refactor

-All display logic is currently contained in `display.c`.
-This functionality effectively reads from the `Session` and `Buffer` structs and writes directly to the screen (using ncurses).
-The downside of this approch is no other GUI type (e.g. X11) can be used as ncurses is integral to the code.
-It also leads to complicated code, as any processing (e.g. syntax highlighting) has to be done at the same time as drawing, which should be avoided.

-Ideally this process should be abstracted out by storing the data to display in intermediate structures.
-For example, a `BufferView` structure could contain a linked list of lines each of which contains a linked list of characters.
-Draw properties, such as line numbers and character column width, could be calculated and included in the `Line` and `Character` structures.
-As a further example, character coloring info could be stored with each character.
-In this way a whole separate stage of processing can take place on the `BufferView` struct which is completely separate to the process of drawing it to screen.
-This modular approach is more desirable and helps simplifiy the code.

-A `BufferView` struct could then be drawn to any type of GUI (terminal or X11 window).
-At this point the drawing logic simply has to read the `BufferView` struct and write it to the screen (of course further optional processing is possible).
-That is, there can exist ncurses and X11 based GUI implementations, which could be selected at either compile or runtime.

-Even if an X11 implementation is never realised, cleaning up and modularising the drawing code is a necessary step.

 #### Plugin Architecture